 Observation: Estate taxes will now apply to fewer taxpayers, with the basic exclusion doubled to $11.2 million for singles and $22.4 million for couples.

 The new tax law is a huge financial windfall to corporate America, due to the cut in the corporate income tax rate to 21% from 35%.

 The IRS has introduced a whole new 1040 tax form, which replaces the three existing forms: 1040, 1040EZ and 1040A.
 What's more, this new Form 1040 includes six new numbered Schedules 1 through 6 in addition to the existing lettered Schedules A, B, C, C-EZ, D, E, EIC, F, H, J, R, and SE.

 With all the new tax law changes in effect, you may find it more complicated to file your own taxes.
 Let a tax professional review your tax documents to make sure you are taking full advantage of every credit and deduction available.

 Reminder: This article only covers the highlights of the new tax law.
 There are many other changes affecting individuals and businesses.

 Shiv R Jhawar is an Enrolled Agent (EA) with over 3 decades of experience as a sole tax accounting practitioner in Chicago under the firm name of SRJ Consulting.
 As an EA, Jhawar can represent taxpayers before the Internal Revenue Service (IRS) in audits, collections, and appeals in all 50 states with the same rights and privileges as CPAs and Attorneys.
 Jhawar holds a Master of Accounting Science degree from the University of IL at Urbana-Champaign.
-He is also the author of the inspiring book, Building a Noble World.
 To learn more, visit his website at www.srjtax.com.